UAlbanyArchives/aspacemigration/README.md

 * One thing I had noticed during the first time was than when you import a large amount of EADs, it takes the index awhile to catch up.
 ASpace still told me I had only 465 resources instead of 633, but that soon updated to 503.
 Yet, in about an hour I was still missing 29 collections.
 I assumed that this was still the index, but I quickly wrote checkEAD.py to see how many collections I could access though the API and I was still missing 29.

-* It turned out that two import jobs had actually failed, but ASpaces listed them as Complete for some reason.
+* It turned out that two import jobs had actually failed, but ASpace listed them as Complete for some reason.
 One issue was when we changed an ID and there was an eadid conflict, and the other issue was that I totally forgot about that huge `<chronlist>` that failed the first time.

-* These were easy fixes bu the lesson here is always test your imports and don't trust the index.
+* These were easy fixes but the lesson here is always test your imports and don't trust the index.

 * The importing ended up taking most of the afternoon, so I discovered  my one-day migration plan was over-optimistic.